Long-Term Care Myths

 Myth 9: I'll buy nursing home insurance in five years and save the premiums.

 Premiums are higher when individuals apply at a later age.
 Applicants also face a greater risk of being ineligible for coverage due to health problems.

 DOWNLOAD THIS ARTICLE

 Although this information has been gathered frim sources believed to be reliable, it cannot be guaranteed and the accuracy of the information should be independently verifies.
 Federal tax laws are complex and subject to change.
 As with all matters of tax and legal nature, you should consult with your tax and legal counsel for advice.
-Feliciano Financial Group and Lion Street Financial, LLC do not offer tax or legal advice.
+Feliciano Financial Group and Lion Street Financial Services, Inc. do not offer tax or legal advice.